What Is Formative Assessment? The Key To Student Success

 The purpose of formative assessment is different from assessment of learning, or summative assessment.
 Summative assessments are usually administered at the end of a learning period with the aim of evaluating students’ learning progress and include end of year tests and exams.
 In contrast, formative assessment can occur at any stage of the learning process.

 Formative assessment is similar to other forms of assessment, such as assessment for learning and responsive teaching.
 Some writers use these synonymously while others see a distinction between them.
 What is similar about formative assessment, assessment for learning and responsive teaching is that they all refer to the use of assessment to guide learning, not simply to evaluate it.
-All emphasize the importance of effective assessment and feedback processes that help learners reach learning outcomes.
+All emphasize the importance of effective types of assessment and feedback processes that help learners reach learning outcomes.

 Read more: Formative and summative assessment